DLTcollab/tangle-accelerator/docs/build.md

 $ make && bazel run //accelerator:docker_image
 ```

-The docker image will be gernerated in local machine.
+The docker image will be generated in local machine.

 ```bash
 $ docker images